urd00m/System-Projects/cache_timer/i7_writeup.md

 addrs[i] = i + i * stride + i * 64 bytes (line size), where i is 1...N

 Interesting, for int[], it seems to map each int to an different pointer differing by 1, I would think they differ by 4.
 Since an int is 4 bytes.
 (Wait I think this is due to compiler or underlying language where they automatically add the *4 for you but it appears as if it is accessing 1 by 1, testing shows that they allocated ~~8 bytes for each int :\~~ 4 bytes correctly which is automatically added when doing the pointer manipulation)

+#### Log 8/7/22
+After nuking the tlbs the data generated makes no sense.
+Running with a stride of 16KB didn't yield any results that made any sense.
+The access times got shorter with more addresses being brought into cache, which makes no sense even with large N values the tlb's seemed to be able to handle it faster.
+After thinking, maybe it was because the TLBs could handle up to 4mb somtimes 1 gb page sizes, so maybe we need to increase the stride to 4 MB, after doing that no difference in reuslts either TLB access still got faster, not slower as N increased for some reason.